-The strategy for BUI removal includes five management actions listed in Table 9.
-All management actions are complete and preparation of the BUI removal package is underway.
-The strategy for removal of the Excessive Loading of Sediment and Nutrients BUI is described below.
+The strategy for BUI removal included five management actions listed in Table 9.
+All management actions are complete and the BUI was removed in 2020.

+The strategy for removal of the Excessive Loading of Sediment and Nutrients BUI included:

 Management action 6.04 is the development of water quality goals appropriate for the reference conditions of biologic, chemical, and physical indicators of water quality.
 After reviewing results of four water quality assessments performed under AOC management actions, the BUI Technical Team has agreed that the indicators included in the BUI removal target are an appropriate goal to justify BUI removal.
 The upper limit of mesotrophic range is appropriate for riverine and estuarine portions, while the upper limit of oligotrophic range is appropriate for the Lake Superior portion of the SLRAOC.
 Results from the four steps described below were used to define current water quality conditions and place them in a broader spatial and historical context.